Signed in as:

 2. Align the SBA’s small business size standards to keep pace with the federal government’s larger buying trends.
 Ensuring NAICS codes used by resellers reflect the size of contracts/task orders being awarded by federal agencies is important to the survival of these small businesses.
 IT resellers typically operate on low margins – even though their annual receipts may be high, the size standard should be based on employee count rather than annual revenue.

 3. Increase utilization of small business sole source awards.
 As the government continues to increase buying through larger vehicles and move away from direct contracts, there are less opportunities for small businesses to participate in the federal marketplace.
-To create a more harmonized contracting system to utilize small businesses, sole source thresholds should be raised for individual-owned 8(a), SDVOSB, HUBZone and WOSBs and requirements streamlined for sole source contracts.
+To create a more harmonized contracting system to utilize small businesses, sole source thresholds should be raised and requirements streamlined for sole source contracts.